 Alternatively, you can follow these simple steps:

-- Select “Import Data” from the shape library.
+- Select “Import Data” from the org chart shape library, or click File > Import Data > Org Chart.

-- Choose a CSV file to upload, or copy and paste data directly from a spreadsheet program like Google Sheets or Excel.
+- Choose a CSV, Google Sheets, Excel file to upload, or copy and paste data directly from a spreadsheet program like Google Sheets or Excel.
+You can even import data from BambooHR.
 Once your data is added, you can format it as necessary using preset or custom fields.

 Once you’ve created or updated your org chart, you can also easily share it with the team, allowing anyone to access the information quickly and easily.
 Automated org chart creation can save significant time and effort when it comes to keeping everyone on the same page.